 The temperatures haven’t improved much here over the last week.
-Still little rain, and some quite frosty nights, so it’s only in the last 2 days, that Narcissus February Gold, and N. obvallaris, the Tenby Daffodil have struggled to open and join Tete a Tete.
+Still little rain, and some quite frosty nights, so it’s only in the last 2 days, that Narcissus “February Gold”, and N. obvallaris, the Tenby Daffodil have struggled to open and join N. Tête-à-tête‘.
 However four nights ago we had a bit of cloud cover at night, so I thought I’d pop out to see if there was any significant moth activity. ( For those who don’t know me, over the last 8 years, I have become fascinated by the diversity, numbers and ecology of these undervalued insects, and produced a DVD-ROM to try to encourage others to look out for them in the garden.)
 Although it was barely above freezing, and there was a biting northerly wind, I headed for the one plant which I’ve discovered is a magnet for them at this time of the year in our garden.
 This is Daphne laureola philippi, which is a European evergreen Daphne which only grows to about 60 cm, and has insignificant yellow-green flowers from late February for 6 weeks or so.
 I wasn’t disappointed, and saw about 20 moths nectaring on the flowers, and a few resting nearby.
 Many moths don’t in fact feed at all in their adult stage, but it’s clearly an advantage for the moths illustrated, to get some additional energy in such low temperatures (as with bumblebees they have to raise their flight muscle temperature to over 30 degrees C by shivering, to enable flying to be possible…not easy without the added warmth of the sun’s rays, in such chilly conditions).

 Whilst the moths flying at this time of the year are by no means the prettiest that you see in the garden, I have to admire their hardiness which requires them to emerge and mate in such inclement weather.
-And they are very succesful, this species being present in their hundreds in our garden in many years, way before any self-respecting butterflies have emerged.
+And they are very successful, this species being present in their hundreds in our garden in many years, way before any self-respecting butterflies have emerged.
 On the same evening I even saw, and photographed one resting (?) inside the flower of a snowdrop about 10 metres from the Daphne.
-This was a real piece of synchronicity, since in all my years of looking at moths, I’ve never seen one in/on a snowdrop before, and this a week or so after thinking about raised temperatures within the flowers of spring bulbs.
+This was a real piece of synchronicity, since in all my years of looking at moths, I’ve never seen one in or on a snowdrop before, and this a week or so after thinking about raised temperatures within the flowers of spring bulbs.

-I mentioned moss and blackbirds in the post title because I’ve noticed over the last 3 years that at about the same time of the year that we start to see spring moths in the garden in big numbers, our moss paths, which we carefully nurture through the year, get ripped up very impressively, but selectively, by blackbirds.
+I mentioned moss and blackbirds in the post title because I’ve noticed over the last 3 years that at about the same time of the year that we start to see spring moths in the garden in big numbers, our moss paths, which we carefully nurture through the year get ripped up very impressively, but selectively, by blackbirds.
 The damage always occurs on the south or west of our big oak tree (oaks are THE most popular larval food plant for British moths, supporting hundreds of different species), and is usually completed over a 10 day period.
 Go beyond the limit of the branch overhang from the oak, in amongst the larch trees, and the moss is left untouched, as the pictures show.
 Actually, occasionally later in the year, the same type of moss damage sometimes occurs very close to the base of the larch trunks on the southerly aspect..

 Finally the tail end of the snowdrops, as the Hellebores start to take up the floral baton, in our ‘amphitheatre’.
-With any luck, a bit more colour in the next post!
+With any luck, a bit more colour in the next post.
 And much to my surprise I can report that 7 days after measuring night time temperatures of minus 4.5 degrees C on hairy Meconopsis grandis and Pulsatilla vulgaris shoots, these have continued to grow away successfully, whilst the smooth, non-hairy shoots of Dicentra spectabile have scorched and largely collapsed.
 Coincidence?
 Or do the hairy leaf surfaces confer a critical bit of frost protection?